 (11) Inle Lake: This is no surprise: Inle Lake is one of the most fascinating destinations in the world.
 It is also a threatened destination, sagging under the weight of an increasing population and an exploding number of foreign visitors.

-(12) Impressions: Myanmar is not for the ordinary tourist.
+(12) Myanmar impressions: Myanmar is not for the ordinary tourist.
 It smells, it’s filthy, people are impoverished, it’s a military dictatorship, minorities get mugged, and all males send bursts of red saliva splashing on the pavement right in front of you.
 So I say to all foreign masses: Stay away.

-The above linked travelogue from Myanmar includes images and videos.
+The above linked travelogues from Myanmar include images and videos.
 The videos are also presented in individual entries on this blog, and all pictures are included in a separate post.
+This is the list videos: